mysticmode/mysticmode/README.md

 matter if the crowd likes it or not.

 So, now - I'm quite interested in knowing the Fundamentals of Computer Science and I'm learning C and Assembly coding.
-Adding some spicy to it, mathematics which had been a mystery to me my whole life thus far.
+Adding some spices to it, mathematics which had been a mystery to me my whole life thus far.
 But I'm taking baby-steps here to learn linear algebra and calculus.

 ### Get in touch